jvaubourg/php-piratebox/README.md

 If you want to use it like a real PirateBox, you need to configure a wifi hotspot with a captive portal redirecting all web requests on it.
 For example, this project is also available as a [YunoHost](http://yunohost.org) application for this purpose.
 Thus, installing the [corresponding Yunohost application](https://github.com/labriqueinternet/piratebox_ynh) sets up all the necessary stuff for you, including the HTTP/PHP configurations.
 This last was integrated in the "[La Brique Internet](http://labriqueinter.net)" project.

+This project is not affiliated with the officiel PirateBox project.

 ## Features
 ### Overview